Deep Reinforcement Learning Attention Selection for Person Re-Identification: Re-ID Attention Selection by Reinforcement Learning

 \textbf{Rewards}: The reward function $R$ (Eqn. \eqref{eq:Q}) defines the agent task objective.
-In our context, we therefore correlate directly the reward function of the IIPRL agent's behaviour with the identity alignment matching criterion.
-Formally, at time step $t$, suppose the IIPRL agent observes a person image $\mathbf{I}_t$ and then takes an action $a_t = a \in \mathbf{A}$ to attend the image region $\mathbf{I}_t^a$.
-Given this region shift from $\mathbf{I}_t$ to $\mathbf{I}_t^a$, its state $\mathbf{s}_t$ changes to $\mathbf{s}_{t+1}$.
+In our context, we therefore correlate directly the reward function of the IDEAL agent's attention behaviour with the re-id matching criterion.
+Formally, at time step $t$, suppose the IDEAL agent observes a person image $\mathbf{I}_t$ and then takes an action $a_t = a \in \mathbf{A}$ to attend the image region $\mathbf{I}_t^a$.
+Given this attention shift from $\mathbf{I}_t$ to $\mathbf{I}_t^a$, its state $\mathbf{s}_t$ changes to $\mathbf{s}_{t+1}$.
 We need to assess such a state change and signify the agent if this action is encouraged or discouraged by an award or a punishment.
-To this end, we propose three reward function designs, inspired by pairwise constraint learning principles established in generic information search and person identity alignment.
+To this end, we propose three reward function designs, inspired by pairwise constraint learning principles established in generic information search and person re-id.

 {\em Notations } From the labelled training data, we sample two other {\it reference} images w.r.t. $\mathbf{I}_t$: (1) A {\it cross-view positive} sample $\mathbf{I}_t^+$ sharing the same identity as $\mathbf{I}_t$ but not the camera view; (2) A {\it same-view negative} sample $\mathbf{I}_t^-$ sharing the camera view as $\mathbf{I}_t$ but not the identity.
 We compute the features of all these images by $\mathcal{D}$, denoted respectively as $\mathbf{x}_t, \mathbf{x}_t^a, \mathbf{x}_t^+$, and $\mathbf{x}_t^-$.